solliancenet/azure-synapse-analytics-workshop-400/day-03/lab06-machine-learning.md

 - Train ensemble of trees classifier (using XGBoost)
 - Train classifier using Auto ML

->**IMPORTANT NOTE**
->
->There are cases when the language magic does not work properly in notebook cells.
-Ensure the following language options are set when running each cell in the notebook:
->- *Spark (Scala)* - for cells 7 and 28
->- *PySpark (Python)* - for all other cells
->
->If you are encountering errors related to the language magic in a cell, remove the language magic, set the language of the cell according to the guidance above, and re-run the cell.

 Please note that each of these tasks will be addressed through several cells in the notebook.

 ## Exercise 2 - Registering and using models in Synapse Analytics